Laser Styli

 //SIMURGH ROVER — “NOMAD”

-At first glance, the Nomad is what happens when you try to mix an EPR and a Simurgh but this design is more than a ramshackle hybrid assembled by bored engineers on a rainy Sunday afternoon.
-I think the fairest classification I could give it is "space caravan".
+At first glance, the Nomad is what happens when you try to mix an EPR and a Simurgh, but this design is more than a ramshackle hybrid assembled by bored engineers on a rainy Sunday afternoon.
+I think the fairest classification I could give it is “space caravan”.
 The Nomad removes the manipulator arms and most of the non-essential equipment to maximize internal space and make way for habitation modules and environmental control systems.
-A keen eye might have noticed that the bubble-shaped cockpit is heavily inspired by ship escape pods - the resemblance is intentional, as the Nomad is designed to be assembled from discarded ship parts.
+A keen eye might notice that the bubble-shaped cockpit is heavily inspired by escape pods — the resemblance is intentional, as the Nomad is designed to be assembled from discarded ship parts.
 In the advent of planetary colonization, the Nomad would make a perfect mobile home for the settlers.
 Also, it has a tea kettle.

 /DJINN DRONE FAMILY